tezos/tezos-mirror/docs/user/glossary.rst

     separate binary.

 _`Gas`
-    A measure of the number of elementary operations_ performed during the execution of a contract_.
-Gas is used to measure how much computing power is used to execute a contract_.
+    A measure of the number of elementary operations_ performed during the execution of a `smart contract`_.
+Gas is used to measure how much computing power is used to execute a `smart contract`_.

-_`Implicit account` / _`Manager`
+_`Implicit account`
     An account_ that is linked to a public key.
-An `implicit account`_ cannot include a Contract_ and cannot be delegated.
-An implicit contract can be set as the manager for other accounts, in which case it can perform operations_ on these accounts.
+Contrary to a `smart contract`_, an `Implicit account`_ cannot include a script and it cannot reject incoming transactions.

+    If registered, an `Implicit account`_ can act as a delegate_.

+    The address of an `Implicit account`_ always starts with the letters `tz` followed by `1`, `2` or `3` (depending on the signature scheme) and finally the hash of the public key.

 .. _glossary_michelson:

 Michelson
-    The built-in language used in smart contracts.
+    The built-in language used in `smart contracts`_.

 _`Operations`
-    In protocol Alpha, the main operations are transactions (to transfer funds or to execute contracts), accusations, activations, delegations, endorsements, originations and transactions.
+    In protocol Alpha, the main operations are transactions (to transfer funds or to execute smart contracts), accusations, activations, delegations, endorsements and originations.

 _`Originated account`
-    An account_ that can contain a contract_ or be delegated.
-They are created with an explicit origination_ operation.
+    See `smart contract`_.

 _`Origination`
-    An operation_ to create an `originated account`_.
+    An operation_ to create a `smart contract`_.

-_`Liquidity`
-    A high-level programming language that compiles to `Michelson <glossary_michelson_>`__.

 _`Priority`
     A rank of different baking_ rights.
 Each rank corresponds to a time span.
 A